 During a five-hour interrogation, police told Martin his father had woken and had told them Martin had attacked him and murdered his mother.
 This was entirely untrue.
 Martin Tankleff’s father had died shortly after emergency services had arrived, never regaining consciousness.

 Shocked by this news and still shaken from the earlier events, Tankleff began to question himself and concluded he must have carried out the attacks if his father said he did.
 He went on to provide details of what ‘must’ have happened, ‘recalling’ the murder weapons and further details of the attack.
 Martin himself at that point believed he had killed his mother and tried to kill his father.
 His memory aided his belief by providing the details to fill in the gaps.

 In reality, his confession was based on false memories after police interviewers made enough suggestions of events and introduced false evidence of his father’s statement.
 Martin Tankleff was innocent.
 He went on to be convicted of double murder and spent the next 17 years in prison before the real attackers were found and he was released.
 Lying to a suspect during police interviews is a very dangerous tactic.

-The Innocence Project, a non-profit organisation which deals with cases of wrongful conviction, have demonstrated that 25% of cases that have now been exonerated through DNA evidence, are due to false confessions and often because of false evidence introduced by police in interviews leading to an innocent individual pleading guilty to a crime they did not commit.
-What is worse, they believe themselves that they are guilty, as in the devastating case of Martin Tankleff.
+The Innocence Project, a non-profit organization that deals with cases of wrongful conviction, have demonstrated that 25% of cases that have now been exonerated through DNA evidence, are due to false confessions and often because of false evidence introduced by police in interviews leading to an innocent individual pleading guilty to a crime they did not commit.
+What is worse, they believe that they are guilty, as in the devastating case of Martin Tankleff.

 - Loftus, E. F., & Pickrell, J. E. (1995).
 The formation of false memories.
 Psychiatric Annals, 25(12), 720-725.
 DOI:10.3928/0048-5713-19951201-07